Viti Levu: Geology

-is made up of volcanic flows and volcanoclastics, which grade from basalt to trachyte and rhyolite.
+is made up of volcanic flows and volcaniclastics, which grade from basalt to trachyte and rhyolite.
 Geographically, this group is found south of Nadi, including on the peaks of Koromba (at 3528 feet high) and Natambumgguto (at 1242 feet high), and down to Sigatoka.
 From Sigatoka, the group extends almost all the way to Lodoni, and includes the peaks of Tuvutau (at 3060 feet) and Tikituru (at 3071 feet).
 Along the southern coast it extends almost to Nausori.
 The group is intruded by the Tholo Plutonics, which consist of similar-age stocks of tonalite, granodiorite, gabbro and diorite.
 Mio-Pliocene sandstones, and marl, grading into epiclastics and andesitic Volcanic rocks of the Suva group are found mainly in the river valleys, such as those formed by the Nadi River and Navua River.
 The Plio-Pleistocene Mba group is found in the northern portion of the island.
-It consists of porphyritic basalt flows and volcanoclastics, grading into greywacke.
+It consists of porphyritic basalt flows and volcaniclastics, grading into greywacke.
 Geographically, it includes the peaks of Koroyanitu (at 3921 feet), Malua (at 3294 feet), Monavatu (at 3708 feet), Mount Tomanivi (at 4341 feet), and Ndelamendamu (at 2540 feet).
 It extends along the eastern coast, almost to Nausori, and includes the Emperor Mine near Vatukoula.